Plearnpichaya Komalarajun: Personal life

-Komalarajun was born on 4 July 2000 in Bangkok, Thailand, she was first known as "Pam", later renamed Juné, she is the second daughter of Paula Bharawan Aphithanaku- CEO of a company, while her mother is the owner of a chain of famous nationwide bread shops.
-Beside her great family background, June also can speak many foreign languages including Thai, Russian and English, she learned Russian by being an exchange student at AFS Intercultural Programs.
+Komalarajun was born on 4 July 2000 in Bangkok, Thailand, she was first known as "Pam", later renamed Juné, she is the second daughter of Paula Bharawan Aphithanakul - CEO of a company, and the owner of a chain of famous nationwide bread shops.
+Her maternal grandfather, Amorn Aphithanakul, is a powerful Sino-Thai businessman.
+In the early days of their careers, he supported former world boxing champions Khaosai and Khaokor Galaxy, since he also owned the Galaxy Restaurant and Nightclub on Rama IV Road in Sam Yan, where the twin brothers once worked as parking attendants while honing their skills in the ring, a place that ultimately gave birth to their ring name, "Galaxy".
+Beside her great family background, Juné also can speak many foreign languages including Thai, Russian and English, she learned Russian by being an exchange student at AFS Intercultural Programs.